popbr/data-integration/Project/Database-IO/ReadMe.md

 ***data-integration/Project/Database-IO/***.
 Use the command: `mvn compile`.
 Once compiled, you can now execute it.

 ### Execution
-To execute the program, go the the application's location in the directory and run the following command: `mvn exec:java -Dexec.mainClass="com.mycompany.app.App"`.
+To execute the program, go the the application's location in the directory and run the following command: `mvn exec:java -Dexec.mainClass="popbr.App"`.

 After Compiling and Executing, the program should be running.
 If you run into any errors/either step fails, try the following:
 1. Run the installation test and see if the same error persists.